How to Pay Off a 30-Year Mortgage in 15 Years: Tips and Tricks

 The Takeaway

-There are a few ways to pay off a 30-year mortgage in 15 years.
+There are a couple ways to pay off a 30-year mortgage in 15 years.
 Paying off your mortgage early will result in substantial interest savings, but the tradeoff for many borrowers is not having extra money to put toward retirement and other purposes.

 FAQ